Chapter 3: American Federalism

 Federalism and Political Office

 If you are interested in serving the public as an elected official, there are more opportunities to do so at the local and state levels than at the national level.
 As an added incentive for setting your sights at the subnational stage, consider the following.
-Whereas only 28 percent of U.S. adults trusted Congress in 2014, about 62 percent trusted their state governments and 72 percent had confidence in their local governments.
+Whereas only 35 percent of U.S. adults trusted Congress in 2018, according to Gallup, about 63 percent trusted their state governments and 72 percent had confidence in their local governments.,

 If you ran for public office, what problems would you most want to solve?
 What level of government would best enable you to solve them, and why?